Last updated: March 2026

 What AI tools does Beginners in AI recommend?

-The newsletter regularly covers Claude by Anthropic (known for thoughtful, detailed responses and strong coding capabilities through Claude Code), Grok by xAI (great for real-time information and integrated with the X platform), ChatGPT by OpenAI, Perplexity (an AI search engine that cites its sources), and dozens of specialized tools for writing, research, image generation, and productivity.
+I regularly cover Claude by Anthropic (known for thoughtful, detailed responses and strong capabilities through Claude Code and co-work mode), ChatGPT by OpenAI (the best all-around starter tool), Grok by xAI (great for real-time news and integrated with the X platform), Perplexity (an AI search engine that cites its sources), Gemini by Google (ideal for Google Workspace users), and dozens of specialized tools for writing, research, image generation, and productivity.
 Recommendations are based on actual testing, not sponsorships.

 Can I read past issues if I just subscribe now?

 Yes.
 The newsletter archive is available at beginnersinai.com, so new subscribers can catch up on any previous editions they find interesting.
 Many new readers spend their first weekend browsing past tool reviews and tutorials.
+For example, HP Using AI to Cut 6,000 Jobs — And They're Not Factory Workers was one of the most-read editions — breaking down how AI is changing white-collar work, not just factory floors.